EllieSadler/ellie-zsh/docs/zsh.md

 Additionally, depending on your usage, the order in which you pass commands matters.

-For a more robust example that covers the two above scenarios, see [Run commands on multiple repos](TODO:add-link).
+For a more robust example that covers the two above scenarios, see [Run commands on multiple repositories](./commands.md#2-run-commands-on-multiple-repositories--ez-batch).

 ``` sh
 receive-arguments() {